epsi-rns/epsi-rns.github.io/_posts/desktop/2018/2018-05-06-openbox-config.markdown

 *	[github.com/.../dotfiles/.../pipemenus.rc][dotfiles-pipemenus]

-I grab this from Kali user, and change a bit, as below.
+I grab this from a Kali user, and change a bit, as below.

 {% highlight conf %}
 # pipemenu.rc holds the applications which appear in the Openbox pipemenus